Understanding and Applying The Cooling-Off Rule

 The "Cooling-Off Rule" was adopted to protect consumers from falling victim to deceptive practices of salespeople working away from their permanent place of business.
 The federal regulation applies to sales at the buyer's home, workplace or dormitory, or at facilities rented by the seller on a temporary or short-term basis, like hotel or motel rooms, convention centers, fairgrounds, and restaurants.
 The "Cooling-Off Rule" applies even when the buyer invites the salesperson to make a presentation in their home.

-Under the "Cooling-Off Rule", the salesperson must inform the buyer about their right to cancel the transaction at the time of sale.
+Under the "Cooling-Off Rule," the salesperson must inform buyers about their right to cancel the transaction at the time of sale.
 They are required to give a buyer two copies of a cancellation form (one to keep and one to send) and a copy of the contract or receipt.

 The contract or receipt should be dated, show the name and address of the seller, and explain the buyer's right to cancel the sale.
 The contract or receipt must be in the same language that is used in the sales presentation.